rgambee/self-correction-reproduction/README.md

 <summary>Note on capitalization</summary>

-In the original paper, Ganguli et al. capitalize the races as "Black" and "white," which is presumably also how they were presented to the model.
+In the original paper, Ganguli et al. capitalize the races as "Black" and "white" [[1]](#references), which is presumably also how they were presented to the model.
 In this study, both races were capitalized in an effort to remove capitalization as a confounding variable.
 This is not intended as linguistic prescription regarding how these words should be written in prose.
 A further experiment would be to examine how the model's answers depend on whether the student's race is capitalized.

 </details>